rust-lang/spec/spec/dynamic/layout.md

 [§](r[dynamic.layout.scalar.int-align]) Each integer type has a target-dependendant alignment requirement which is at most its size.

-[§](r[dynamic.layout.scalar.unsigned-repr]) Each unsigned integer type is represented as a sequence of bytes, in a target-dependenant order of increasing signifiance.
-The value, decomposed as groups of order 2^8, is layed out in the target-dependenant signifiance order.
+[§](r[dynamic.layout.scalar.unsigned-repr]) Each unsigned integer type is represented as a sequence of bytes, in a target-dependent order of increasing significance.
+The value, decomposed as groups of order 2^8, is laid out in the target-dependenant signifiance order.

 [!NOTE]: The order of the bytes of an integer larger than 1 byte is known as the endianness.
 All bytes representing an integer type are value bytes.